Variational Positive-incentive Noise: How Noise Benefits Models: Experiments

 \subsection{Implementation Details}

-\paragraph{Datasets} Although the proposed VPN framework does not rely on any specific type of data and network, we conduct the experiments on vision datasets for the better visualization.
-The idea are verified on Fashion-MNIST \cite{FashionMNIST}, CIFAR-10 \cite{CIFAR10}, and Tiny ImageNet (a subset of ImageNet \cite{ImageNet}).
+\textbf{Datasets:} Although the proposed VPN framework does not rely on any specific type of data and network, we conduct the experiments on vision datasets for the better visualization.
+The idea are validated on Fashion-MNIST \cite{FashionMNIST}, CIFAR-10 \cite{CIFAR10}, Tiny ImageNet (a subset of ImageNet Large Scale Visual Recognition Challenge 2012 (ILSVRC2012) \cite{ImageNet}), and ILSVRC2012 \cite{ImageNet}.
 Fashion-MNIST and CIFAR-10 contain 70,000 images belonging to 10 classes.
-The split of training-validation-test set is 50,000-10,000-10,000 Tiny ImageNet consists of 110,000 images belonging to 200 categories.
+The split of training-validation-test set is 50,000-10,000-10,000 Tiny ImageNet consists of 110,000 images belonging to 200 categories and the ILSVRC2012 contains over 1.2 million images for training and 150,000 images for validation and test.
 There are 500 images for training, 50 images for validation, and 50 images for test in each category.
 The image size of Fashion-MNIST, CIFAR-10, and Tiny ImageNet are 28x28, 32x32, and 64x64, respectively.
 Remark that all input features are firstly scaled to $[0,1]$ before they are fed to neural networks.

-\paragraph{Settings of base model $h_{\bm \phi}$} On Fashion-MNIST and CIFAR-10, the base models include a linear model, a shallow model, and two deep models.
+\textbf{Settings of base model $h_{\bm \phi}$:} On Fashion-MNIST and CIFAR-10, the base models include a linear model, a shallow model, and two deep models.
 Totally 4 different models are employed as the base model in the experiments, including the softmax regression (\textit{SR}) \cite{PRML}, 3-layer DNN (\textit{DNN3}), ResNet18 \cite{ResNet}, and ResNet34\cite{ResNet}.
 SR is a linear multi-class classifier extended from the logistic regression and is used to show that the VPN generator can be applied to any models provided that they can output $p(y | \bm x)$.
 DNN3 serves as a shallow and simple multi-layer perceptron (\textit{MLP}) composed of the form $d$-1024-1024-$|\mathcal{Y}|$.
-On Tiny MNIST, SR and DNN3 are omitted due to the lacking of representative capacity and a deeper network, ResNet50, is added.
+On Tiny ImageNet and ILSVRC2012, SR and DNN3 are omitted due to the lacking of representative capacity and two deeper networks, ResNet50 and ViT \cite{ViT}, are added.